Combinatorial Hopf Algebras of Simplicial Complexes: A Hopf algebra of simplicial complexes

-\end{definition} \begin{remark} The definition of the antipode given above is rather superficial.
-The antipode is in fact the inverse of the identity map on $\H$ under the convolution product.
-See, for instance, \cite[Definition 1.30]{dr:hac} for details. \end{remark}
+\begin{rem} The definition of the antipode given above is rather superficial.
+The antipode is in fact the inverse of the identity map on $\H$ under the convolution product defined on $\K$-linear maps $f,g:\mathcal H\rightarrow \mathcal{H}$ by $fg:=m\circ(f\otimes g)\circ\Delta$.
+In fact, given any $\K$-algebra $A$ and $\K$-coalgebra $C$, the convolution product endows the $\K$-linear maps Hom$(C,A)$ with an algebra structure (see \cite[Definition 1.27]{dr:hac}). \end{rem}